ALL

 2. Support your incision (cut from your surgery) firmly with your hands or a small pillow before you try to cough.

 3. Breathe in deeply and cough firmly, one time.
-If you cough up some mucous, spit it into a tissue.
-If you have a lot of mucous you may need to take a break from coughing so you don’t get too tired.
+If you cough up some mucus, spit it into a tissue.
+Repeat the coughing until there isn't any more mucus.
+If you have a lot of mucus you may need to take a break from coughing so you don’t get too tired.

 Foot and leg exercises

-Foot and leg exercises, also help you to get better sooner and prevent problems like blood clots.
-You may also have SCD stockings (sequential compression devices) on your legs that inflate and deflate to keep good blood flow.
+Foot and leg exercises also help you to get better sooner and prevent problems like blood clots.
+You may also have SCD stockings (sequential compression devices) on your legs that inflate and deflate to promote blood flow.

 Do these exercises 1 time every hour while you’re awake.